hack-technicolor/hack-technicolor/docs/Unlock.md

 ### AdGuard Home

-[These scripts](https://github.com/seud0nym/tch-gui-unhide/tree/master/adguard#readme) allow you to replace dnsmasq with [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) for blocking ads and tracking.
-(They have only been tested on Telstra branded devices.)
+It is possible to install [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) on Technicolor armv7l or aarch64 devices for blocking ads and tracking.
+This is done by replacing the functionality normally provided by dnsmasq for DNS resolution.
+It also replaces dnsmasq/odhcpd for DHCP.

+Your device must have either an armv7l or aarch64 processor (check the output of `uname -m`), and sufficient RAM free.
+100Mb free is suggested, but actual RAM used will be dependent upon how many block lists are enabled and how big they are.

+The installation will take between 40Mb and 80Mb of storage, excluding logs.
+However, the install scripts do allow installation on an attached external USB device.

+The installation [script](https://github.com/seud0nym/tch-gui-unhide/tree/master/adguard#readme) has options for various deployment scenarios such as internal vs external storage, and retaining dnsmasq/odhcp for DHCP.
+By default (but optionally), it also installs and configures [hijack-dns](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#hijack-dns) to ensure that no devices on the LAN can bypass the defined DNS server.

 ### EasyMesh

+Telstra Smart Modems have Wi-Fi mesh capability, based on the EasyMesh standard.
+Normally the Smart Modem acts as an EasyMesh controller, providing the internet gateway and handling one or more EasyMesh agents (in Telstra parlance, a "Wi-Fi Booster") to provide a mesh network.
+The controller also acts as an agent to handle locally connected devices, and the mesh network seamlessly handles hand-over between agents as devices such as Smart Phones move in and out of range of each agent.
+The Telstra Wi-Fi Boosters can be connected to the main controller via ethernet or wireless.
+This connection is known as the back-haul.

+You can determine if you device has EasyMesh installed by checking for the existence of either `/etc/config/multiap` (for EasyMesh R1 devices) or `/etc/config/mesh_broker` (for EasyMesh R2 devices).

-Telstra Smart Modems have Wi-Fi mesh capability.
-[These scripts](https://github.com/seud0nym/tch-gui-unhide/tree/master/wifi-booster#readme) configure a Telstra Smart Modem to act as an EasyMesh agent to a Telstra Smart Modem controller using Ethernet back-haul.
+Because the Smart Modem itself can act as an agent, [these scripts](https://github.com/seud0nym/tch-gui-unhide/tree/master/wifi-booster#readme) configure a Telstra Smart Modem to act as an EasyMesh agent to a Telstra Smart Modem controller using Ethernet back-haul.
+Note that it is not possible at this time to configure Wi-Fi back-haul, as these devices do not have the software to configure the Wi-Fi to act in station mode to connect wirelessly to the controller, so only direct ethernet connection (or Ethernet-over-Power adapters) are possible.

 ## Change DNS